Online Banking Fraud Prevention Best Practices

 Criminals are soliciting customers by email and text messages in an effort to illegally obtain personal information.
 The email address and the website address may appear almost identical to those of legitimate financial institutions.

 The email or text will claim that there is a problem with an account and will provide a link to a site that may look authentic.
 You will be asked to input personal information such as bank account numbers, PINs and a Social Security Number.
 These emails attempt to trick customers into supplying sensitive personal data.
 This fraudulent practice is often called "phishing" or "spoofing."
-Learn more about phishing from the Federal Trade Commission: "How Not to Get Hooked by a 'Phishing' Scam"
+Learn more about phishing from the Federal Trade Commission: "How to Recognize and Avoid Phishing Scams"

 IMPORTANT!
 If you receive an email requesting personal information, you should not provide it or click on a link - even if it looks like the request comes from a legitimate website.
 Instead, contact your real financial institution's website or call them directly.